-The Hampshire Practice Group is hosted by Marian Way, at her home in Portchester.
-It is on the third Monday of each month, from 7:30pm to 9:30pm, except for August; please arrive from 7:00pm for a drink and chat before we begin.
+The Hampshire Practice Group is hosted by Marian Way, normally at her home in Portchester, and currently online, via Zoom.
+It is generally on the third Monday of each month, from 7:30pm to 9:30pm, except for August; please arrive from 7:00pm for a drink and chat before we begin.
 Join us to meet like-minded people and hone your clean modelling skills.

 Who's it for?

 - Anyone who has done some training in Clean Language - even if only a few

 - Anyone who is curious about clean

 - Build your skills in Clean Language, Symbolic Modelling, Systemic